-Subject to your Income Plan selection, we guarantee income payment amounts for the duration of the Income Plan.
+Subject to your Income Plan selection, we may guarantee income payment amounts for the duration of the Income Plan.
 We calculate income payments by:

-- · adjusting your Contract Value on the Payout Start Date by any applicable Market Value Adjustment; - deducting any applicable premium tax; and - applying the resulting amount to the greater of (a) the appropriate value from the income payment table in your Contract or (b) such other value as we are offering at that time.
+- 1. determining your Contract Value as of the Payout Start Date; - 2. deducting any applicable premium tax; and - 3. applying the resulting amount to the greater of: - (a) the appropriate value from the income payment table in your Contract; or - (b) such other value as we are offering at that time.